-The Medieval Descent of Combe Martin

-From Norman Conquest to Barony Estate (1066-14th Century)
+The Medieval Descent of Combe Martin: Domesday Origins to the Barony of Barnstaple (1066-14th Century)

 Nestled within the stunning landscapes of North Devon, Combe Martin's rich history unfolds as a tale of transformation and resilience.

 From its roots as a prosperous Anglo-Saxon settlement to its elevation as a strategic manor in the aftermath of the Norman Conquest in 1066 CE, Combe Martin stands as a testament to the shifting tides of power, agriculture, and economy in medieval England.